 Addressing a Fatty Liver as soon as possible can help avoid the progression of liver disease.

 Caring for our liver offers many benefits, including reducing our likelihood of experiencing other health problems that liver disease can create.

 Why Would A Fatty Liver Lead to Other Health Problems?

-If possible, we want to relieve the liver of having to handle excess sugar and simple carbs so it does not continue to enlarge with excess triglycerides (form of fat).
+If possible, we want to relieve the liver from having to handle excess sugar and simple carbs so it does not continue to enlarge with excess triglycerides (a form of fat).
 (5)(9)